Julie McCullough: Growing Pains

 Julie McCullough landed the role of nanny Julie Costello on the television show Growing Pains in 1989.
 She appeared in eight episodes until she was fired in 1990, which allegedly stemmed from series star Kirk Cameron's conversion to evangelical Christianity, a conversion that, according to The E!
 True Hollywood Story episode focusing on the show, served to alienate him from his fellow cast members, as he did not invite any of them to his wedding.
 In his 2008 autobiography Still Growing, Cameron states that he did not call for her to be fired and the show's producers have claimed that Julie's character was never intended to be a permanent character.
 However, the long-told story is that Cameron called for McCullough's termination because of his anger and objections to her having posed nude in Playboy, accusing the show's producers of promoting pornography.
 A decade later, Cameron apologized to his TV family for some of his prior behavior due to his lack of maturity.
 He reportedly did not reconcile with McCullough, who claims that Cameron refused to speak to her during a later encounter.
 She remains critical of him, stating that she lost a lot from the public criticism she endured during the controversy.
 McCullough has criticized the evangelical television programming Cameron has produced, which she has viewed on one occasion, saying on her MySpace page:

 He thinks if I read science books that I'm going to hell.
 [I would] rather laugh with the sinners than cry with the saints ... the sinners are much more fun.
 And a lot more interesting than some book-burner who is still having growing pains.
 I am at peace with God.
 Kirk thinks people like me are going to Hell, if I do then at least I'll go well informed and well read.

-After the Growing Pains scandal, McCullough made several television appearances on Beverly Hills, 90210, Jake and the Fatman, Harry and the Hendersons, The Golden Girls and Drexell's Class.
+After the Growing Pains scandal, McCullough made several television appearances on Beverly Hills, 90210, Jake and the Fatman, Harry and the Hendersons, The Golden Girls, The Drew Carey Show and Drexell's Class.

 Comedy

-McCullough now works as a stand-up comedian, and has performed at the Hollywood Improv, the Palms Hotel and Casino, and the Laugh Factory.
+McCullough now works as a stand-up comedian, and has performed at the Hollywood Improv, the Palms Hotel and Casino and the Laugh Factory.

 McCullough has appeared on the E! reality show The Girls Next Door.
 She appeared in "Under the Covers", the ninth episode of the first season, which aired in October 2005, "We Can Work It Out", the thirteenth episode of the second season, which aired in November 2006 and "May the Horse Be With You", the second episode of the third season, which aired in March 2007.